Nutmeg

 Uses in Apothecary Work

-In herbal practice, nutmeg is commonly used to support:
+In herbal practice, nutmeg is used to support:

 • Digestive comfort